Skip to main content

 deepagents -y

 When running the CLI non-interactively (via -n or piped stdin), shell execution is disabled by default even with -y/--auto-approve.
 Use -S/--shell-allow-list to allowlist specific commands (e.g., -S "pytest,git,make"), recommended for safe defaults, or all to permit any command.
-The DEEPAGENTS_SHELL_ALLOW_LIST environment variable is also supported.
+The DEEPAGENTS_CLI_SHELL_ALLOW_LIST environment variable is also supported.
 See Non-interactive mode and piping for more details.

 2: The CLI automatically offloads the conversation in the background when token usage exceeds a model-aware threshold.
-Offloading summarizes older messages via the LLM, and ejects originals to backend storage (/conversation_history/{thread_id}.md), replacing them in context with the summary.
+Offloading summarizes older messages via the LLM, and ejects originals to storage (/conversation_history/{thread_id}.md), replacing them in context with the summary.
 The agent can still retrieve the full history from the offloaded file if needed.
 The compact_conversation tool lets the agent (or you) trigger offloading on demand.
 When called as a tool, it requires user approval by default.

 Watch the demo video to see how the Deep Agents CLI works.